I watched this film at Anime Expo 2016 Los Angeles. I'll try to keep my review as spoiler-less as possible.

 Imagine a gift box, wrapped up very nicely with tons of bows and ribbons with a tag that says it's to you from the most important person in your life, or the biggest crush you have, or whoever you'd most want a present from.
 But you open it up, and it's completely empty.
 That's basically what Kimi no Na wa is.
 A pretty box with nothing in it.
 Something that looks nice but has no substance.

-In short, what Kimi no Na wa is is a series that looks amazing, sounds even better, but fails in so many other regards.
+In short, Kimi no Na wa is a film that looks amazing, sounds even better, but fails in so many other regards.
 The story isn't that bad at the beginning because it plays off like a comfortable time killer with only a few issues outside of the actual series composition.
 However, during the second half, everything turns to an absolute shitfest of plot convenience and nonsense.
-The characters throughout the entire movie are one-dimensional and horribly characterized AND developed, which during the first half really doesn't matter but it's definitely a problem in the second half.
-Overall, just a failed movie, only saved by great presentation and how comfortable and safe of a watch it was during the first half, and the first half ALONE.
+The characters throughout the entire movie are extremely one-dimensional, as they're simply just horribly characterized AND developed, which during the first half really doesn't matter but it's definitely a problem in the second half.
+Overall, Kimi no Na wa is simply just a failure of a film, only saved by great presentation and how comfortable and safe of a watch it was during the first half, and the first half ALONE.

 Below is my scoring if you care about it.
 Otherwise, that's all for me.